How to access the LEVI fund to boost your EV charging strategy

 - solar canopies and battery storage

 All charge points installed via the fund must have a minimum payment method, such as contactless, as standard.
-Exceptional circumstances will be considered.
-It has been warned that they do not expect rapid-only projects to be funded through the pilot.

 Eligible costs for LEVI pilot funding include: